-Management of Growth; Risks Related to Possible Acquisitions.
-Over the past year, we have significantly expanded our operations.
-This expansion has included the acquisition of several companies including Intelligent Controls, Inc., IMIS, and Meyer Mohaddes & Associates, Inc. We also acquired certain assets of the Transportation Systems business of Rockwell International.
-We intend to continue to pursue an acquisition strategy.
-This period of rapid growth and expansion will continue to place a significant strain on our resources.
+Need to Manage Growth; Risks Related to Recent and Possible Acquisitions.
+Over the past year, we have significantly expanded our operations and made several significant acquisitions, including Intelligent Controls, Inc., IMIS, Meyer Mohaddes & Associates, Inc. and certain assets of the Transportation Systems business of Rockwell International.
+This period of rapid growth and expansion has placed and is expected to continue to place a significant strain on our resources.
 To accommodate this growth, we anticipate that we will be required to implement a variety of new and upgraded operational and financial systems, procedures and controls, including the improvement of our accounting and other internal management systems.
 All of these updates will require substantial management effort.
 We may not be able to accomplish these efforts successfully.
 In addition, we may not be able to identify, acquire, profitably manage or successfully integrate any new business without incurring substantial delays or other operational or financial problems.
 Moreover, our competitors are also soliciting potential acquisition candidates, which could both increase the price of any acquisition targets and decrease the number of attractive companies available for acquisition.
-Acquisitions may require significant capital infusions and, in general, acquisitions also involve a number of special risks, including the diversion of management's attention, the failure to retain or successfully integrate key acquired personnel, the challenge of operating diverse business divisions, increased costs to improve managerial, operational, financial and administrative systems, legal liabilities and increased interest expense and amortization of acquired intangible assets.
+Acquisitions may require significant capital infusions and, in general, acquisitions also involve a number of special risks.
+These risks include the diversion of management's attention, the failure to retain or successfully integrate key acquired personnel, the challenge of operating diverse business divisions, increased costs to improve managerial, operational, financial and administrative systems, legal liabilities and increased interest expense and amortization of acquired intangible assets.
 Any of these risks could materially adversely affect our business and results of operations.

 Reliance on Government Contracts and Subcontractors; Risks Related to Fixed Price Contracts.
 Substantially all of the net sales by our subsidiary, Odetics ITS, and a portion of the net sales by our Communications Division for the year ended March 31, 1998 and the six months ended September 30, 1998 were derived from contracts with governmental agencies, either as a general contractor, subcontractor or supplier.
 Government business is, in general, subject to special risks and challenges.
-These risks and challenges include long purchase cycles, competitive bidding and qualification requirements, performance bond requirements, delays in funding, budgetary constraints and cut-backs, milestone requirements and liquidated damage provisions for failure to meet contract milestones.
+These risks and challenges include:

+- . long purchase cycles; - . competitive bidding and qualification requirements; - . performance bond requirements; - . delays in funding, budgetary constraints and cut-backs; and - . milestone requirements and liquidated damage provisions for failure to meet contract milestones.

 In addition, a large number of our government contracts are fixed price contracts, pursuant to which we benefit from cost savings, but we may not be able to recover for any cost overruns.
 These fixed price contracts require us to estimate the total project cost based on preliminary projections of the project's requirements.
 The financial viability of any given project depends in large part on our ability to estimate these costs accurately and complete the project on a timely basis.
 In the event our costs on these projects exceed the fixed contractual amount, we will be required to bear the excess costs.
-These additional costs could have a material adverse effect on our financial condition and results of operations.
+These additional costs could adversely affect our financial condition and results of operations.
 Moreover, certain of our government contracts are subject to termination or renegotiation at the convenience of the government, which could result in a large decline in our net sales in any given quarter.
-Our inability to address any of the foregoing concerns or the loss or renegotiation of any material government contract could have a material adverse effect on our business, financial condition and results of operations.
+Our inability to address any of the foregoing concerns or the loss or renegotiation of any material government contract could seriously harm our business, financial condition and results of operations.